erablue-resort/erablue_resort/readme/Emuerareadme/EmueraEE_readme (English).txt

 Do CALLFORMF with TRY.

 ・GDRAWGWITHROTATE destID, srcID, angle, X, Y
 Image drawing to destID from srcID with rotate.
-Can abbreviate X and Y.
+Can omit X and Y.

 ・QUIT_AND_RESTART
 Quit Emuera and reboot Emuera.